Comfort-Carriers believes making time for potty stops on a dog transport is vital.

-After 6 days on the road, when she received her dog on the other end of the trip with the other company he was completely covered in his own filth.
+After 6 days on the road, when she received her dog on the other end of the trip with the other company, he was completely covered in his own filth.
 She asked the driver about it and she was informed that “the company doesn’t let them get the dogs out once they’re in their kennel because they might escape.”

 Of the hundreds of animals we’ve transported over the years ONE has stayed in her kennel for 4 full days.
 Why?
 Because she threatened her driver at EVERY stop, and we don’t do dog bites!
 She finally calmed down the day before her delivery, but we were willing to forgive and forget, since she decided to play nice.
-And she then made every potty stop like all of the other dogs: every 3 hours, and she and her kennel were cleaned up and all was well.
+She made every remaining potty stop like all of the other dogs: every 3 hours, and she and her kennel were cleaned up and all was well.
 (The photo on this page is her on day 5!)
 Even the research lab pups we’ve transported get the OPPORTUNITY to get out and move around.
-At a bare minimum, their newspaper lining gets changed regularly so they aren’t sleeping in their own filth.
+At a bare minimum, their kennel lining gets changed regularly so they aren’t sleeping in their own filth.

 I am appalled any dog transport company could consider themselves legitimate by treating animals in such a way!

 Potty Stops should be a major point of consideration for your pet’s transport.